Mastercard/flow/IMPLEMENTATION_STATUS.md

 - 05 needs the actual 6,000–7,000-flow consuming workload and resource-owner input.
   That environment was not supplied; the reported 52/25-minute observations are not new measurements or a diagnosed serial-tail cause.
-- 17–19 and 21–27 are not delivered.
-This includes actual context/fixture ownership,
+- 17 has only the supported actual-fixture slice below, not complete acceptance.
-  bounded cancellation, correlated capture/cutoff, truthful stopped-run final artifacts, integrated compatibility, performance assessment and rollout.
+  18–19 and 21–27 are not delivered.
+Bounded cancellation, late-safe release, correlated capture/cutoff, truthful stopped-run final artifacts, consumer-owner audits, integrated compatibility, performance assessment and rollout remain open.

 The user was unavailable for the workload/host questions and instructed autonomous work.
 Missing human evidence is recorded as missing, not substituted with nested